lorikrell/gamerchic/docs/horror.md

 Various tabletop game systems have charts and options for adding madness, sanity, corruption, and other aspects to mechanically track how your players and NPCs are affected by the horror of the setting and event.
 These are guidelines and open to interpretation and customization for your events.

 :::sonceri What requires a sanity check?
-Any situation, experience, or knowledge that may be well beyond the norma.
-This includes witnessing terrifying deaths, experiencing torture, recurring event connected to a character's painful or traumatic backstory, meeting god-like entities, or finding knowledge alien to human understanding.
+Any situation, experience, or knowledge that may be well beyond the normal.
+This includes witnessing terrifying deaths, experiencing torture, recurring events connected to a character's painful or traumatic backstory, meeting god-like entities, or finding knowledge alien to human understanding.
 While magic and nonhuman races form an everyday part of a character’s life, even a seasoned adventurer cannot conquer or understand some things.
 :::

 ### Optional: Forbidden Lore